build-on-aws/content/posts/levelling-up-your-releases-a-deep-dive-into-blue-green-deployments/index.md

 ---
 title: "Levelling up your releases: a deep dive into blue/green deployments"
 description: Deploying to production is a critical step in the software deployment lifecycle.
-Given the risks, engineering teams should be careful, intentional and decisive on the release process.
 One approach to reduce risk is blue/green deployments.
-Blue/green deployments reduce risk and maintain availability during deployments of new features.
 tags:
   - aws
   - resilience